 How to Get to Milan

-Milan is in the north of Italy and is well connected to the rest of the country by rail and air, as well as road if you are coming by car.
+Milan is in the north of Italy and is well connected to the rest of the country by rail and air, as well as by road if you are coming by car.

 YOU MAY ALSO LIKE: A 1 Week Italy Itinerary for Rome, Florence & Pisa